 Israel Study Group

 Join this lively group as we discuss the history, politics, economy and society of Israel.
-See the flyer for details and all 2017 dates.
+See the flyer for details and upcoming dates.